 So sometimes my go-to tactic is to eat out at restaurants instead of making dinner. :/

 Even with quarantines and shutdowns.
 I find that we still eat out too much because we just order takeout and have it delivered through DoorDash or GrubHub.

 In order to save money, we’re on a mission to eat almost all of our meals at home.
 Or, I should say, I am trying to get into the habit of cooking more meals at home.

 Eating at restaurants and ordering takeout isn’t the healthiest for our family.

-For the past couple months, I’ve challenged myself to meal plan and make our meals every day at home.
+For the past couple months, I’ve challenged myself to meal plan and make breakfast, lunch, and dinner every day at home.

 I’ll admit that I don’t LOVE cooking.
 But I do love meeting our financial goals. 😊

 So I’m doing this for our family so we can be healthier AND save money, despite the fact that I don’t like to cook that much.

 Sometimes you gotta do what you gotta do!

 5 Tips for Eating at Home More Often